Building with AI, in the open.

 Sam Keen

-I've spent 25+ years building software at companies like Nike, Lululemon, AWS, and a handful of startups.
+I've spent 25+ years shipping production software at companies like Nike, Lululemon, AWS, and a handful of startups.
 I led the GenAI Innovation Lab at AWS, where I helped teams separate signal from noise in AI adoption.

-Now I write and teach full-time about how developers build with AI.
-Not building AI — building with AI.
+Now my work is AI-assisted development: building in the open, writing, and teaching.
+Building with AI, not building AI.
 My newsletter reaches developers every week, and my workshops on Maven give teams hands-on systems for working with tools like Claude Code.

 I also co-founded Portland AI Engineers, a community of 1,300+ practitioners exploring practical AI together.